 Healthy Relationship Task Force is working APS high schools to spread the word and enforce the messages of #metoo and #timesup.
 Respecting yourself and others is not a new idea, but its time has come!

-All are welcome at our meetings 1st and 3rd Tues of the month during the school year, usually at Central Library
+All are welcome at meetings, USUALLY1st and 3rd Tues of the month during the school year, usually at Central Library.
+Brochure

 Meet teens from all over Arlington.
 Share opinions, ideas & issues.
-Give advice to County officials & community leaders.
+Advise County officials & community leaders.

 Questions?
 Call Siobhan Grayson at 703-228-1506 or firstname.lastname@example.org